opalmedapps/opal-app/README.md

 ###Browser/Mobile View
 [Cordova](https://cordova.apache.org/) enables software programmers to build applications for mobile devices using JavaScript, HTML5, and CSS3, instead of relying on platform-specific APIs like those in Android, iOS, or Windows Phone.
 It enables wrapping up of CSS, HTML, and JavaScript code depending upon the platform of the device.
 It extends the features of HTML and JavaScript to work with the device.
 The resulting applications are a hybrid between web and native.

-Cordova has the ability to build applications for iOS, Android and browsers using one code base Instructions are based from [Cordova get started page!](https://cordova.apache.org/#getstarted)
+Cordova has the ability to build applications for iOS, Android and browsers using one code base.

+Instructions are based on [Cordova get started page!](https://cordova.apache.org/#getstarted)

 1. Follow instructions in the [Installation](#installation) section
 3. Install Cordova via `npm install -g cordova`.